-Since my wood door hanger (with free SVG or PNG) already says “welcome,” so I decided to put “home sweet home” on the porch sign.
+Since my wood door hanger (with free SVG or PNG) already says “welcome,” I decided to put “home sweet home” on the DIY porch sign.
 I’m sharing that design with you today!
-In order to change the size of the font to fit your sign, I will include the “sweet” as one letter at a time.
+In order to change the size of the font to fit your sign, I will include the word “sweet” one letter at a time.
 Just download and cut two of the “home” designs.
 I’m uploading the files as PNGs.
-For some reason they seem to work better for people to download.
 Any cutting machine software will use them the same as SVGs.
+What’s great about them is I can share them to use as cut files for my friends out there that want to cut, and my friends that don’t have a cutting machine can use them as a printable!
 The files will download with a transparent background.

 If you don’t have a cutting machine, don’t worry!
 You can still make a DIY porch sign.
 Download and print each letter after resizing them to fit your board.
 Cover the back of the paper with pencil.
 Remember leaf rubbings as a kid?
 Yea, just like that.
 Once it’s covered, place it on the wood where you want it to go.
 Trace over the edge of the design with a sharp pencil.
-That will leave the shadow of the letters on the board.
+That will leave the outline of the letters on the board.
 Once you’re finished with every letter, paint inside the lines.
-All done, easy peasy.
-If you need more of a full tutorial, check out my carbon copy post.
+All done, easy peasy!

 Transfer the Design to the Wood